Kayke-Fujinaka/Kayke-Fujinaka/README.md

   </em>
 </p>

-- 📚 Studying and improving my skills in Java and Design Patterns.
+- 📚 Studying and improving my skills in Next.js and AI.
 - 🚀 Student at FIAP.
 - 📫 Personal email: kaykealvesfujinaka@gmail.com